SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](Images/citusquery1.png)

-2. In the Psql console copy and paste the following to see what you just created
+2. In the Psql console copy and paste the following to see what you just created.

 ```
 \dt